MatzFan/gis_scraper/README.md

 **Usage**

-The executable is called 'gis' and takes one required arg - the MapServer URL - and an optional second arg to specify the path of the output file.
+The executable is called 'gis' and takes one required arg - a MapServer/Layer URL (ending in an integer representing the layer number).
+An optional file output path may also be specified.
 If omitted the file will be saved in current directory.
 Example:

 ```
 gis http://gps.digimap.gg/arcgis/rest/services/StatesOfJersey/JerseyMappingOL/MapServer/0 ~/Desktop
 ```

+If the layer is type 'Feature Layer', a single file of JSON data will be saved (named the same as the layer).
+If the layer is type 'Group Layer', multiple files representing each sub-layer will be saved.

 **Specification and Tests**